max-mapper/get-dat/markdown/05-website.md

 # Hosting a website

 We've covered sharing, syncing, and live syncing of data.
 But what about sharing via the web?
-We can create a Dat link that can be viewed in any browser.
-Dat has an http server that can be turned on by adding `--http$PORT_XX`, where XX is specific to the server port.
+We can create a Dat link that can be viewed in a browser by asking dat to use the built-in http server.
+Use the `--http` flag to start serving on `http://localhost:8080`.
+The port can be specified using `--http=XYZ`, where `XYZ` is the server port.

-To share your data via the web, create a file called `index.html` using the command `touch`.
+To demonstrate a good use case we will create a file called `index.html`.
+We suggest the following content but any HTML will do:
-Type the following into the **virtual terminal**:

-`touch index.html`

-You will see a new file, `index.html`, has been added to the directory on the virtual server.

-Let's make it fun!
-Use the test editor in the browser to add to the new `index.html`.
-Edit it and add some stuff in your html.
-Here's a silly template to get you started.
 ```
 <!DOCTYPE html>
 <html>